Package Leaflet: Information for the User

 The administration with rifampicin (used to treat infections) may decrease the effect of zolpidem.

-Taking Zolpidem Desgen with food, drinks and alcohol
+Taking Zolpidem Desgen with food, drinks, and alcohol

-Pregnancy and lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy